ichuang/pyqsp/README.md

-  --plot-magnitude      when plotting only show magnitude, instead of separate imaginary and real components --plot-probability    when plotting only show squared magnitude, instead of separate imaginary and real components --plot-real-only      when plotting only real component, and not imaginary --output-json         output QSP phase angles in JSON format --plot-positive-only  when plotting only a-values (x-axis) from 0 to +1, instead of from -1 to +1 --plot-tight-y        when plotting scale y-axis tightly to real part of data
+  --plot-magnitude      when plotting only show magnitude, instead of separate imaginary and real components --plot-probability    when plotting only show squared magnitude, instead of separate imaginary and real components --plot-real-only      when plotting only real component, and not imaginary --title TITLE         plot title
+  --measurement MEASUREMENT
+                        measurement basis if using the polyfunc argument --output-json         output QSP phase angles in JSON format --plot-positive-only  when plotting only a-values (x-axis) from 0 to +1, instead of from -1 to +1 --plot-tight-y        when plotting scale y-axis tightly to real part of data